KREnZE1/AdventOfCode/README.md

 ## Years

-The calender started in 2015 and jhas continued every year since then.
+The calender started in 2015 and has continued every year since then.
 This repository contains solutions for the tasks I have already completed and usually I even adhere to the same format!

 ### What is already implemented